Columbia Icefield Adventure: Tickets and Tips

 Alberta Residents Rate

-Alberta residents can enjoy a discount of $25 per adult and $15 per child with proof of residency, and agreeing to receive email offers from Pursuit.
+Alberta residents can also enjoy a discount of approximately 20% with proof of residency, and agreeing to receive email offers from Pursuit.

 Family Experience – Kids Go Free